Phu1237/vscode-vs-browser/README.md

 ## Known Issues

 * Sometimes, the dialog still displays even if nothing goes wrong
-* Auto reload not reload to the current page (reload to the current address now)
+* Auto reload not reload to the current page (reload to the URL on address url input now)

 ## Release Notes